abratchik/plugin.video.smotrim.ru/README.md

 Once installed, please go to **Cache** section, change the parameters, save and restart Kodi.
 After that the video playback shall be smoother.

+Some videos may not play correctly in the "auto" mode of video quality selection.
+In this case it is recommended to set the video quality explicitly, corresponding to the resolution of your monitor, and the Internet connection speed:

+- fhd-wide (1920x1080)
+- hd-wide (1280x720)
+- high-wide (960x540)
+- medium-wide (640x360)
+- low-wide (416x243)

 ## Disclaimer
 This is a non-commercial community-supported addon for the Smotrim.ru web site.
 It has been created for watching Russian programs on the TV screen, just for fun and has no relation